StealthLgn/ClassC-language/README.md

 ```
 [const] keyword
 ```
 All user-types (struct,class) are mutable by default\
-They can change state
+They can change state\
 Immutability prevent this changes
 ```
 class MyClass const {...};
 struct MyStruct const {...};
 ```
-Type is still mutable in CONSTRUCTOR and DESTRUCTOR\
+Type is still mutable in CONSTRUCTORS and DESTRUCTOR\
 Between them no one can change they state (@see UNION section)
 ```
-struct Minimal const { //const-type declaration
+struct Minimal const//const-type declaration
+{
     unsigned int32 a,b; //can't be a const, becase need calc in constructor

     Minimal( unsigned int32 aa , unsigned int32 bb ) : a(aa) , b(bb) { //OK, initializator